Zero to Hero: Exploiting Null Effects to Achieve Variance Reduction in Experiments with One-sided Triggering: Conclusion and Limitations

-Our simulation study shows that our proposed estimator can be even more efficient than standard estimators that are used when the triggering counterfactual status is observed in both treatment and control groups.
-The augmentation that weights control units by their predicted triggering probabilities gives the largest variance reduction and is unbiased under the weak principal ignorability condition, while other alternative weighting methods also considerably reduce variance.
-When conditioning on pre-assignment covariates is insufficient to satisfy weak principal ignorability and our augmentation fails to pass a mean-zero test, we find that including in-experiment observations in covariate balancing (e.g., entropy balancing) can effectively reduce or eliminate bias, in exchange for extra variance.
-In the worst extreme, we balance on the outcome-of-interest so the augmentation becomes a point mass at zero, but then we also forfeit any efficiency gains.
-In practice, however, there are often plenty of in-experiment observations correlated with the triggering counterfactual that, when controlled for or balanced on, can mitigate confounding between triggering status and the outcome.
+In real case studies, as shown in Section~\ref{sec:realexp}, conditioning on pre-experiment covariates may be insufficient to satisfy weak principal ignorability, and our augmentation will fail to pass a mean-zero test.
+For such scenarios, we find that including in-experiment observations in the balancing approach can effectively reduce or eliminate bias, in exchange for extra variance.
+In the worst case, we balance on the in-experiment outcome-of-interest so the augmentation becomes a point mass at zero and we forfeit any efficiency gains.
+However, in practice there are often plenty of available in-experiment observations correlated with the triggering counterfactual, such that controlling for or balancing on these covariates can mitigate confounding between triggering status and the outcome.
 This sets our method apart from traditional balancing procedures in the observational studies literature, where it is typically forbidden to use in-experiment data for adjustment.

-\begin{acks} We thank George Roumeliotis and Zhenyu Lai for the motivational problem and discussion.
-Mitra Akhatari, Jenny Chen, and Yunshan Zhu for propensity modeling. \end{acks}